Visit Segesta – Hot Springs

 Thermal spring water refreshment bar

-The sulphurous spring is contained by a stone barrier, creating a large basin whose diameter and depth are proportional to the amount of water needed.
+The sulphurous water is contained by a stone barrier, creating a large basin whose diameter and depth are are in proportion to the amount of water required.
 The water came up to my knees.
 It is large enough to hold about thirty people.

 The temperature of the large pool is 40 degrees, which may seem a little hot at first.
 But what about some of the regulars who like to bathe in the small pool, where the temperature is even higher (43 degrees)?
 This small area allows you to enjoy the benefits of hyperthermic baths.
 But don’t overdo it (a few minutes is enough).